Archive for the ‘business’ Category

 Sunday, December 10th, 2017

-A few months ago I decided to get back into experimenting in Adwords advertising for both my day job and Observu website monitoring.
-I quickly learned that Adwords is very good at letting you pay for low value traffic and making you believe you are doing a good job.
+A few months ago I decided to get back into experimenting in Google Ads advertising for both my day job and Observu website monitoring.
+I quickly learned that Google Ads is very good at letting you pay for low value traffic and making you believe you are doing a good job.

 1. Mistake clicks for success